assaf/vanity.js/README.md

 vanity.activity(actor, "upvoted", { object: object, target: target, labels: labels })
 ```

+For more information, see the [JSON Activity Streams 1.0](http://activitystrea.ms/specs/json/1.0/)

 ## Using Vanity On The Server

 There are two parts to this.
 The first part deals with configuring Vanity and connecting it to a back-end.
 Whether you